MatteoSalvino/Network-Infrastructures/README.md

 * DNS protocol
 * Firewalls
 ### Environment settings
-To launch a Netkit laboratory run `lstart` command for a sequentially launch of the lab's terminals, or `lstart -p0` for a parallel launch.
+To launch a Netkit laboratory run `lstart` command for a sequential launch of the lab's terminals, or `lstart -p0` for a parallel launch.
 To crash a laboratory run the command `lcrash`.